neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 ---
-title: Get started with Flyway and Neon
+title: Manage multiple database environments
-subtitle: Learn how to manage schema changes in Neon with the Flyway command-line tool
+subtitle: Learn how to create and manage multiple database environments with Neon and Flyway
 enableTableOfContents: true
 ---

 Flyway is a database migration tool that facilitates version control for databases.
 It allows developers to manage and track changes to the database schema, ensuring that the database evolves consistently across different environments.

-When automating releases, there are often multiple environments or a chain of environments that changes must be delivered to, in order.
+When automating releases, there are often multiple environments or a chain of environments that changes must be delivered to in a particular order.
 Such environments might include _development_, _staging_, and _production_.

-Neon's branching feature allows you to instantly create a branch of your database for different environments.
 In this guide, we'll show you how to use Neon's branching feature to spin up a branch for each environment and how to configure Flyway to manage schema changes across those environments.

 ## Prerequisites